Boulder Creek, California: Timber town

 What is now Boulder Creek was originally once two settlements: Lorenzo at the southern end of town, and Boulder was north of the current town core.

 Boulder Creek served as the upper terminus of the San Lorenzo Valley Logging Flume terminating in Felton, which began construction in 1874 and, when formally opened in October 1875, was augmented by a new rail line to transport logs to the wharf in Santa Cruz.
 In the 1880s, this lumber town which was called Lorenzo took the name of the Boulder Creek post office that had been established in the 1870s.

+In 1915, residents of Boulder Creek voted to disincorporate the city (the process of abolishing the city and returning the area back to county rule).
+Two years later, the California State Legislature enacted a law which also disincorporated nearby Felton.

 Geography

 Boulder Creek is located on the West Coast of the United States.
 The community has a total area of 7.5 sqmi, of which all is land.
 The community is bordered by San Mateo County to the northwest; Santa Clara County to the northeast; Big Basin Redwoods State Park to the west; and Brookdale to the south.
 Boulder Creek is 15 mi from Santa Cruz, 30 mi from San Jose, 70 mi from San Francisco, and 150 mi from Sacramento.

 Boulder Creek sits at the north end of the San Lorenzo Valley at the confluence of San Lorenzo River and Boulder Creek within the Santa Cruz Mountains, a Level IV ecoregion designated by the United States Environmental Protection Agency (EPA), an area surrounded by steep, redwood- and pine- covered hills formed by the river, creek, and their tributaries.
 The river flows through Boulder Creek on the east and south through Brookdale, Ben Lomond, and Felton, and continues south to the City of Santa Cruz where it enters Monterey Bay.
 Directly across from Boulder Creek's confluence with the San Lorenzo River, Bear Creek flows into the river and creates a topographical feature known as the Turkey Foot.
 The Turkey Foot creates a floodplain, particularly on the western side of the river where the mountainside is less steep.